mzipay/Aglyph/doc/source/get-started.rst

 including how it is created/acquired and its dependencies.
 Any component can itself be a dependency of any other component(s).

 In Aglyph, a context is defined by the :class:`aglyph.context.Context` class.
-A specialized subclass, :class:`aglyph.context.XMLContext`, is provided to allow a context to be defined declaratively in an XML document.
-Such XML documents must conform to the :download:`Aglyph context DTD
+Objects of this class can be created and populated either directly or by using :doc:`context-fluent-api`.
+A specialized subclass, :class:`aglyph.context.XMLContext`, is also provided to allow a context to be defined declaratively in an XML document.
+Such XML documents should conform to the :download:`Aglyph context DTD <../../resources/aglyph-context.dtd>`.
-<../../resources/aglyph-context.dtd>`.

-.. versionadded:: 1.1.0
-   The :class:`aglyph.binder.Binder` class offers a "programmatic configuration" option for Aglyph.
-Use an instance of this class to both define and assemble your application components.

-In this section, we will create a declarative XML context **and** an Aglyph binder for *movielisterapp*, in order to demonstrate each approach.
+In this section, we will create a declarative XML context **and** use :doc:`context-fluent-api` for *movielisterapp* in order to demonstrate each approach.

 .. warning::
-   In practice, you should choose **either** :class:`aglyph.context.XMLContext` or :class:`aglyph.binder.Binder` for configuring Aglyph.
+   In practice, you should choose **either** :class:`aglyph.context.XMLContext` or :class:`aglyph.context.Context` (:doc:`context-fluent-api`) when configuring Aglyph for your application.

 First, we'll create the XML context document as *movies-context.xml*::